noaione/yuusha-shoukan-ln/sources/v02/chapter4.md

 [Well, I still don't see a future where customers come into this store... so you might as well wholesale it somewhere else...]

-[....Well, but I'm banned from the company in the royal capital...]
+[...Well, but I'm banned from the company in the royal capital...]

 [If I could, should I introduce you to my acquaintance?]